AndyCubico/RPG_Progression/docs/index.md

 Progression in video games can be divided into the three following categories depending on which is the focus:

-1. Player progression: improvement of the skill and knowledge of the game that is being played.
+1.-Player progression: improvement of the skill and knowledge of the game that is being played.
 Many action based games are designed around this concept.

 ![you died](https://i.ytimg.com/vi/-ZGlaAxB7nI/maxresdefault.jpg)
 > After dying many times, in souls games the player gets better and can defeat the challenge that he is facing.

-2. Character or abstracted progression: our character becomes stronger outside of the player’s skill.
+2.-Character or abstracted progression: our character becomes stronger outside of the player’s skill.
 RPGs are the best example of this (leveling up)

 ![level up](https://media.rawg.io/media/crop/600/400/screenshots/062/0622bec29ae3ef0e8762a9c9f3e7b0f4.jpg)

-3. Game progression: moving through the different levels and areas of the game until reaching the credits.
+3.-Game progression: moving through the different levels and areas of the game until reaching the credits.

 ![kojima](https://media.tenor.com/NRCKemMTCx8AAAAC/hideo-kojima-credits.gif)

 There are also 5 key elements of gameplay progression that we have to keep in mind in order to create a good progression system:

-1. Game Mechanics: they directly affect the control complexity and the learning curve of the game.
+1.-Game Mechanics: they directly affect the control complexity and the learning curve of the game.
 There are two ways to create this progress:
   - Gated access: make some mechanics unavailable initially.
 Metroidvanias are a great example.

   ![HK](https://i0.wp.com/playerassist.com/wp-content/uploads/2021/11/258188612_301604788635894_7952432341718812820_n.jpeg?fit=828%2C466&ssl=1)